loudmouse/writing_prompt/README.md

 - [ ] related image
 - [ ] add brown noise audio option
 - [ ] timer alert in styled modal
+- [ ] how could natural language processing be used?
+Analysis of part of speech?
+Sentiment of a prompt? http://www.thagomizer.com/blog/2017/04/13/the-google-nlp-api-meets-ruby.html

 # How to give each word object a publish date